SkalskiP/make-sense/README.md

 | **Label**     | ☐   | ✗    | ✗       | ✗        | ✗         | ✗          |

 **Table 3.** The matrix of supported labels import formats
+* ✓ - supported format
+* ☐ - not yet supported format
+* ✗ - format does not make sense for a given label type

 ## 🔐 Privacy